Dieter Bortfeldt: Expertisation

 Bortfeldt was an Association International Des Experts En Philatelie (A.I.E.P.) expert on Colombian philately and a recognised expertiser in the area who issued his own certificates.
 He was President of the Fakes and Forgeries Commission of the Federación Interamericana de Filatelia and was a regular contributor to Fakes Forgeries Experts.

 Organised philately and writing

 Bortfedt was Fellow of the Royal Philatelic Society, London, and their Overseas Special Representative for Colombia.
 He was the co-founder and editor of COLOMPHIL, the journal of the Colombian Philatelic Research Society, and a writer for many other philatelic journals.
 He claimed to have written over 2,000 pages of philatelic works and was instrumental in the production of Alan Anyon's Handbook of Colombian Revenue Stamps, published in 2009.

 Personal life

-Bortfeldt was a British citizen who lived and worked in Germany, London and Barcelona before moving to Bogota, Colombia, in 1988.
+Bortfeldt was a British citizen who lived and worked in Germany, London and Barcelona before moving to Bogotá, Colombia, in 1988.
 He died on 21 January 2014.